samwell-ho/openpgp-ca/README.md

 `openpgp-ca user add --email bob@example.org --name "Bob Baker"`

-### Inspecting user certificates in OpenPGP CA
+## Inspecting user certificates in OpenPGP CA

-We can inspect the resulting state of the users in OpenPGP CA like this:
+We can inspect the state of the users in OpenPGP CA like this:

 `openpgp-ca user list`